 Some people with light skin are able to get away with a wider range of colors as their skin tone will not clash as often with their wardrobe as people of color might.
 Conversely, pale people run the risk of getting washed out in photos and appearing ghostly or malnourished if their colors are too bright or light.
 A variety of colors along the lines of jewel tones and pastels can brighten up a photo and make you more approachable, attractive.

 Relying on grays, blacks, navy blues can make you seem darker, sadder, more intense or a bit gloomy.
 There are always exceptions to the rules but for guys in particular, sticking to a narrow set of colors for your tops especially can make you look dull or uninteresting.
+For additional tips on what to wear in your dating photos read this post!

 Cropping Photos for Profiles